lab319/ps-diet-t2d/README.md

 We provide the folloing code and model:
 1. a demo code for the UKB GWAS and PRS model；
 2. the T2D PRS model using p=0.03.

+If you find our method is useful, please cite our paper.